Llama-Studios/llama-studios.github.io/creative-cooking.md

 Creative Cooking is an addon that makes food a creative process in Minecraft Bedrock Edition.

+> **Warning:** This addon has not been tested in the latest version of Minecraft at the time of writing.
+It may recieve updates in the future.

 [Download](/creativecooking.mcaddon){: .btn } [Feedback and Bug Reports](https://docs.google.com/forms/d/e/1FAIpQLSeKr_PbqUBF1kBB8lWgr_bC1CY1TPUCAHrPu0u4AxsGWloGvQ/viewform){: .btn }

 > By downloading this addon, you agree not to repost it and to follow the [license](/licensing.html)